(updated March 2018)

 Hot, dry summer weather is hazardous for our friends the earthworms.
-Crossing the sidewalk is like crossing the desert for us.
+Crossing the sidewalk is like crossing the desert.
 The ground is so hard, the worms seem to pop out and roll onto the pavement.
 Tenzin (age 12) and I found a worm that was half dead – half its body was already shriveled up and hard, it barely responded to touch.
 To our amazement, the worm cast away the dead section and revived after a few hours of gentle soaking.

 This is Tenzin’s account of how to rescue worms: